ssanj/focus/README.md

-# Pom
+# Focus

-A pomodoro timer in the cli
+A Pomodoro timer in the cli